Lepide Blog: A Guide to IT Security, Compliance and IT Operations

 It would be a good idea to carry out a detailed forensic investigation into the incident to ensure that you know exactly what happened, how it happened, and when.
 You can use the information gathered from your investigation to improve your incident response plan.
 If you are using a real-time auditing solution, you will be able to easily obtain this information by reviewing the event logs via an intuitive interface.
 Otherwise, you will need to manually review the event logs, which will be a slow and painful process.
 It’s worth noting that some real-time auditing solutions are able to automatically detect and respond to events that match a pre-defined threshold condition, and some may have built-in settings to help identify password spraying attacks.

-If you’d like to see how the Lepide Data Security Platform can help you detect the signs of a password spraying attack, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you detect the signs of a password spraying attack, schedule a demo with one of our engineers.